 Categories. • Churches & Religion • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on October 19, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 167 times since then.
+This page has been viewed 183 times since then and 2 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on October 19, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.